m-wojnar/reinforced-lib/docs/source/custom_loggers.rst

         header = ','.join(self._columns_names)
         self._file.write(f'{header}\n')

-There is one more useful method that can be used to finalize loggers work - the ``finish`` method.
-It is a recommended way to save data, close opened files, show generated plots or perform some clean up.
-The ``finish`` method is called automatically when instance of the ``RLib`` class is deleted.
+There is one more useful method that can be used to finalize the logger's work - the ``finish`` method.
+It is a recommended way to save data, close opened files, show generated plots, or perform some cleanup.
+The ``finish`` method is called automatically when an instance of the ``RLib`` class is deleted.
 You can also force the finalization by calling ``rl.finish()``.

 .. code-block:: python